peterszabo77/NeurCompApp_2021_Psz_PB/README.md

-Repository for data and software described in
+Repository for data and model described in

 Szabó P, Barthó P (2021) Decoding neurobiological spike trains using recurrent neural networks; a case study with electrophysiological auditory cortex recordings.
 Neural Computing and Applications (DOI link to be inserted here)